Content navigation:

 To cover this need, Competera offers a so-called 'True competitors' competitive pricing graph enabling retailers to find the real impact every player has on particular SKU sales by analyzing retailers' and competitive historical data.

 It could be easily done by using machine-based pricing tools.
 Modern retail companies are increasingly leaning towards algorithms to collect and analyze data.
-Machines have significant benefits over manual approaches:
+Machines have significant benefits over manual methodologies:

 • Improved accuracy